agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 	![](installation_guide_images/74d10c2b2686c171b48f6656b88d1629.png)

-	*Figure: Managing users in the User Management section of OpenL Tablets WebStudio*
+	*Managing users in the User Management section of OpenL Tablets WebStudio*

 	Right after applying changes in OpenL Tablets WebStudio, the updates are applied to the database.
 A user can log in and work under a newly created account in OpenL Tablets WebStudio.